e-goldberg/ansible_openstack_instance/README.md

 Simple Ansible playbook to create new instance on an OpenStack cloud Uses os_server module from Ansible 2

-#Ansible installation and setup on Centos7 virtual instance brought up from kvm image on OpenStack
+#Ansible installation and setup on Centos7 virtual instance.
+Centos 7 generic cloud KVM image was used for the instance
 ##install packages
 	easy_install pip
 	pip install jinja2